 It was an underappreciated application of its time.
 I certainly enjoyed using it, but I was guilt-tripped into switching to mIRC as a teen as the members of the chat rooms I used to hang out in complained about the action codes my client spammed in the room when the client sent codes for the emotes my client was setting for the avatar.

 Microsoft Comic Chat is still available to download online if you look hard enough – or if you have an old copy of Windows 98 or 98 SE you should find it bundled in with the Communication tools.
-Besides an initial Registry warning the application runs with no issues (so far) on Windows 10.
+Besides an initial Registry warning the application seems to run fine on Windows 10.